-Paralleling the record in Venezuela, abundant Miocene records of O. megalodon exist in the western North Atlantic and West Indies, with the youngest specimens consistently being earliest Pliocene in age (Iturralde-Vinent et al., 1996; Flemming and McFarlane, 1998; Purdy et al., 2001; Ward, 2008).
-In deposits of the Atlantic coastal plain of the United States, teeth of O. megalodon are abundant within the lower Pliocene Sunken Meadow Member of the Yorktown Formation (Purdy et al., 2001; Ward, 2008), but absent from the Upper Pliocene Rushmere and Moore House members of the Yorktown Formation (Ward, 2008).
+778 (included in the analysis by Pimiento and Clements 2014) can only be pinpointed to a 180 km 779 section of coastline.
+Only a single published Pliocene tooth of Otodus megalodon from New 780 Zealand has reliable provenance, a specimen collected from Patutahi Ouarry on the North Island.
+781 According to Keyes (1972), strata at the quarry correspond to the local New Zealand Opoitian 782 Stage (5.33-3.6 Ma); accordingly, this tooth represents the youngest demonstrable record of O. 783 megalodon from New Zealand.
+784 In South America, Otodus megalodon is known continuously from at least the middle Miocene to the lowermost Pliocene in the Pisco Basin of Peru (Muizon and de Vries, 1985; Ehret 785 786 et al., 2012).
+However, owing to the absence of well-sampled younger marine vertebrate 787 assemblages, it is unclear if this simply reflects an artifact of preservation.
+Otodus megalodon 788 has also been reported from the latest Miocene-early Pliocene of Ecuador (Longbottom, 1979).
+789 Although O. megalodon has been reported from the well-sampled uppermost Miocene to lower 790 Pliocene Bahia Inglesa Formation of Chile (Long, 1993), the exact age of this occurrence is 791 imprecisely known (Walsh and Hume, 2001; Walsh and Naish, 2002).
+On the Caribbean coast of 792 South America, O. megalodon is continuously known from middle Miocene through lower 793 Pliocene deposits, with the youngest specimens occurring in the lowermost Pliocene (Zanclean-794 correlative; Aguilera et al., 2004).
+795 Paralleling the record in Venezuela, abundant Miocene records of O. megalodon exist in 796 the western North Atlantic and Caribbean, with the youngest specimens consistently being 797 earliest Pliocene in age (Flemming and McFarlane, 1998; Purdy et al., 2001; Ward, 2008).
+In 798 deposits of the Atlantic coastal plain of the United States, teeth of O. megalodon are abundant 799 within the lower Pliocene Sunken Meadow Member of the Yorktown Formation (Purdy et al., 800 2001; Ward, 2008), but absent from the upper Pliocene Rushmere and Moore House members of the Yorktown Formation (Ward, 2008).
 The extinction of O. megalodon was interpreted by Ward (2008) to have occurred during the time recorded by the unconformity and depositional hiatus of uncertain duration between the Sunken Meadow and Rushmere members.
-A number of possible Pleistocene occurrences of Otodus megalodon from Florida are present in FLMNH collections, but originate from temporally mixed fossil assemblages and quarry spoil piles (Ehret, pers. obs.
+A number of possible Pleistocene occurrences of O. megalodon from Florida are present in FLMNH collections, but originate from temporally mixed fossil assemblages and quarry spoil piles (D.J.
+Ehret, pers. obs.
 2015).

 We interpret the absence of O. megalodon in the Rushmere and Moore House members of the Yorktown Formation, upper San Diego Formation, and "upper" parts of the Purisima Formation to be biochronologically real and reflect the genuine absence of this taxon.
 Given the intense collecting of these localities by amateur and professional paleontologists alike, collection bias is not likely a factor in determining the stratigraphic occurrence of O. megalodon.
-Lastly, agreement between well-sampled stratigraphic intervals in the North and South Pacific, western North Atlantic, and Mediterranean on the termination of the O. megalodon lineage during the earliest Pliocene suggests a globally synchronous extinction.